What is Chapter 13 Bankruptcy?

 Chapter 13 bankruptcy, more commonly referred to as a wage earner’s plan, facilitates individuals having a regular income to construct a scheme whereby they repay all or part of their debts.
 Filing under this chapter is permissible for persons having income stability, with an overall cap on the debt outstanding.
 Under Chapter 13, an individual debtor prepares and submits a repayment plan to clear off the outstanding creditors in installments in 3 years to a maximum tenure of 5 years.

-In this chapter, individuals propose an arrangement of repaying their debt outstanding, keeping aside their primary home and car required for continuing their basic standard of living.
+In this chapter, individuals propose an arrangement of repaying their debt outstanding, keeping aside their primary home and car required to continue their basic living standard.
 When the debtor’s monthly income is below the state’s median, the court allows a repayment term plan of 3 years.
 The court may approve a longer period not exceeding 5 years, generally when the debtor’s monthly income is above the state’s median.
 Under this, debtors pay a fixed monthly amount to the trustee, who pays the creditors to discharge debts.
 This paycheck has to be better or at least equal to the amount that the creditors may receive in other Chapters under bankruptcy trials.

 Why File for Chapter 13 Bankruptcy?